 This should now be configured as part of dnssec-policy.
-Use of this option in options, view and zone blocks has no effect on any zone for which a dnssec-policy has also been configured.
+Use of this option in options, view and zone blocks is a fatal error if dnssec-policy has also been configured for the same zone.
+In zones without dnssec-policy, this option is deprecated, and will be rendered non-operational in a future release.